How does screen time affect kids’ mental health?Posted on 08/01/18 03:42:pm

 Share this article:

-The National Institute of Health estimates that kids spend an average of five to seven hours a day using screens for entertainment, which is equal to or even greater than the total time spent in the classroom.
+The National Institute of Health (NIH) estimates that kids spend an average of five to seven hours a day using screens for entertainment, which is equal to or even greater than the total time spent in the classroom.
 This has increased two and a half hours a day from just 10 years ago.

 Surveys are showing that they also face more anxiety, depression, and other mental health struggles than previous generations.
 There are a number of factors thought to be contributing to this, but screen time is a major one, according to Peggy Scallon, MD, medical director of the FOCUS Adolescent Mood Disorders program in Oconomowoc.